yale-redcap/yes3-exporter/documents/technical.md

 | ... |
 | [composite fieldname] | the last selected field/event value | variable name is [event prefix]_[ REDCap field name] |

-### The Repeating Form Export Layout
+### The Repeating Event/Form Export Layout

-For classic (cross sectional) study designs, the repeating form export layout has one row for each observed record and instance combination.
+For classic (cross sectional) study designs, the repeating event/form export layout has one row for each observed record and instance combination.

-For longitudinal study designs, the repeating form export layout has one row per observed record, event and instance combination.
+For longitudinal study designs, the repeating event/form export layout has one row per observed record, event and instance combination.

-> Note that only one form is allowed in a repeating form layout.
-This is because 'instance' normally has no meaning across forms.
-We are considering a new repeating _event_ export layout that would allow multiple forms.
-Please let us know if the repeating event layout would be useful for your studies.
+> See **Exporting Repeating Events and Forms** in the User Guide for adiscussion on how to best use this feature.

 #### Export record specification for a Repeating Form layout